About the community

 CID researchers are the driving force behind the consortium.
 Their knowledge, experience and dedication enable and promote research and innovation within the consortium.

-The CID community encompasses over 80 members, including 18 principal investigators (PI’s), 38 PhD students, and 32 postdocs and senior scientists (assistant professor to professor), working in different disciplines at seven institutes: Utrecht University, University Medical Center Utrecht, University of Amsterdam, Leiden University, University of Groningen, Erasmus University Rotterdam, and VU University Amsterdam.
+The CID community encompasses over 75 members, including 19 principal investigators (PI’s), 31 PhD candidates, 13 postdocs and 16 senior scientists (assistant professor to professor), working in different disciplines at seven institutes: Utrecht University, University Medical Center Utrecht, University of Amsterdam, Leiden University, University of Groningen, Erasmus Medical Center Rotterdam, and VU University Amsterdam.

 Every six months there is a CID meeting for all PIs, PhD students, postdocs, and other interested parties.
 This is an opportunity to meet and learn about each other’s research and activities.
-For more information about upcoming CID meetings, please contact Lotte Houtepen (L.C.Houtepen@uu.nl).
+For more information about upcoming CID meetings, please contact Tess Beking.